Charlotte joined BSG Ecology’s Newport office in September 2017.

-Charlotte has been involved with a wide range of projects, including residential and commercial developments, onshore wind farms and restoration and management of heritage assets.
+Charlotte has been involved with a wide range of projects, including residential and commercial developments, solar schemes, onshore wind farms and restoration and management of heritage assets.
 Her work includes a variety of species specific surveys (bat, badger, dormouse, great crested newt, otter and reptiles), site appraisals and extended Phase 1 habitat surveys.
 Charlotte also has experience carrying out translocations and acting as an Ecological Clerk of Works (ECoW), and is currently working towards her Natural Resources Wales protected species licences for dormouse and great crested newt.

 Charlotte’s work also includes the preparation of fee proposals, technical species reports and ecological appraisals, as well as processing and analysis of species data.
 Charlotte has considerable experience in bat echolocation call analysis and processing thermal imaging data (in relation to bats).